ruedigerk/contractfirst-generator/Ideas and Todos.md

 - Response headers, see "headers" at https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md#responseObject
 - Status code ranges in responses, e.g. "2XX", see https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.2.md#responsesObject
 - Enums of a different primitive type than string.
-- Add JSON-Pointers to exceptions/error messages to pinpoint the error origin.
-- Print out the YAML in case of error, as swagger-parser inlines external references and the error locations are based on this transformed contract.

 ## Code-Generation, JavaPoet